Blog

 -

-Family Law Bulleting 5: The Perils of Unmarried Couples
+Family Law Bulletin 5: The Perils of Unmarried Couples

-13 Nov 2020The number of cohabiting families in the UK has increased remarkably over the last decade with the number of cohabiting couple families growing faster than married couple families.
-Unfortunately, the law has not necessarily caught up with changes in society and upon a relationship breakdown.
+13 Nov 2020The number of cohabiting families in the UK has increased remarkably in recent years with the number of cohabiting couple families growing faster than married couple families.
+This article seeks to address some of the common hurdles that cohabiting couples face even in the 21st century.